glenzlaoshi/AP-Physics-Simulations/ap-physics-c-mechanics/unit-1-motion-with-calculus/1-1-motion-with-variable-force.md

 Use the editor below to complete the `skeleton.py` file.
 You can edit the code and run it directly in your browser to test your work.

 <iframe src="https://trinket.io/embed/glowscript/b731d6e48ea0" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+## Multiple Choice Questions

+### Conceptual Questions

+1. Under what condition is it invalid to use the standard kinematic equations (e.g., `Δx = v₀t + ½at²`)?
+    a)  When the object is at rest.
+    b)  When the acceleration is constant.
+    c)  When the net force on the object is non-zero.
+    d)  When the net force on the object is variable.
+2. For a particle moving in one dimension, the net force on it is given by `F(x) = -kx²`, where k is a positive constant.
+What can be said about the particle's acceleration?
+    a)  The acceleration is constant.
+    b)  The acceleration is zero.
+    c)  The acceleration is a function of position.
+    d)  The acceleration is a function of time only.
+3. The relationship between force and potential energy is `F = -dU/dx`.
+If a force is given by `F(x) = 3x²`, what is the change in potential energy when moving from x=0 to x=2?
+    a)  -8 J
+    b)  8 J
+    c)  -12 J
+    d)  12 J
+4. The Euler-Cromer method for numerical integration is an approximation.
+What is the primary source of error in this method?
+    a)  The assumption that acceleration is constant over a small time step `dt`.
+    b)  Computer floating-point precision errors.
+    c)  The use of `v_new` instead of `v_old` to update the position.
+    d)  The force calculation being incorrect.
+5. If the net force on an object is `F(t) = ct`, where c is a constant, what is the object's velocity as a function of time, assuming it starts from rest?
+    a)  `v(t) = c`
+    b)  `v(t) = ct`
+    c)  `v(t) = (1/2)ct²`
+    d)  `v(t) = (1/2)ct²/m`

+### Problem-Solving Questions

+6. The position of a particle is given by `x(t) = 3t³ - 4t² + 2`.
+What is the particle's acceleration at t = 2 s?
+    a)  10 m/s²
+    b)  20 m/s²
+    c)  28 m/s²
+    d)  36 m/s²
+7. A particle's velocity is described by the function `v(t) = 3t² + 2t`.
+What is the displacement of the particle from t = 0 s to t = 3 s?
+    a)  18 m
+    b)  27 m
+    c)  36 m
+    d)  45 m
+8. An object of mass 2 kg is subjected to a force `F(x) = -4x`.
+If the object is released from rest at x = 3 m, what is its speed when it passes through the origin (x=0)?
+    a)  3 m/s
+    b)  `3√2` m/s
+    c)  6 m/s
+    d)  18 m/s
+9. The acceleration of a particle is given by `a(t) = 6t - 2`.
+If the particle has an initial velocity of 5 m/s at t=0, what is its velocity at t=4 s?
+    a)  24 m/s
+    b)  32 m/s
+    c)  45 m/s
+    d)  51 m/s
+10. A force `F(x) = (4.0 N/m)x - (1.0 N/m³)x³` acts on a particle.
+How much work is done by this force as the particle moves from x = 1.0 m to x = 2.0 m?
+    a)  2.25 J
+    b)  3.75 J
+    c)  5.25 J
+    d)  6.00 J

+### Computational Questions

+11. In the simulation's numerical integration loop, why is the line `cart.pos = cart.pos + cart.velocity * dt` used instead of `cart.pos.x = cart.pos.x + cart.velocity.x * t`?
+    a)  Because `t` represents the total elapsed time, not the small time step `dt` over which the velocity is assumed constant.
+    b)  Because velocity is a vector, and this is vector addition.
+    c)  The code `cart.pos.x = cart.pos.x + cart.velocity.x * t` would be more accurate.
+    d)  It is a syntax requirement of the programming language.
+12. What would be the most likely consequence of significantly *increasing* the value of `dt` in the simulation?
+    a)  The simulation would run faster and become more accurate.
+    b)  The simulation would run faster, but the numerical solution would diverge from the true analytical solution.
+    c)  The simulation would run slower and become more accurate.
+    d)  The simulation would run slower, and the numerical solution would diverge from the true analytical solution.
+13. The simulation calculates the theoretical position using `x_theory = A * cos(omega * t)`.
+Why is it important to calculate `omega = sqrt(spring.k / cart.m)` *before* the main `while` loop begins?
+    a)  Because `omega` is a constant that depends on the system's physical properties (k and m), not on time.
+Calculating it repeatedly would be inefficient.
+    b)  It is not important; it could be calculated inside the loop with the same result.
+    c)  The value of `spring.k` changes inside the loop.
+    d)  The value of `cart.m` changes inside the loop.
+14. If you wanted to model a force that also depends on velocity (like air drag, `F_drag = -bv`), where in the simulation loop would you add this force calculation?
+    a)  Before the loop begins.
+    b)  Inside the loop, before the net force is calculated.
+    c)  Inside the loop, after the position is updated.
+    d)  After the loop has finished.
+15. The simulation updates velocity before position: `cart.velocity = cart.velocity + a * dt` is followed by `cart.pos = cart.pos + cart.velocity * dt`.
+This is the Euler-Cromer method.
+What would happen if you used the *old* velocity to update position (`cart.pos = cart.pos + v_old * dt`)?
+    a)  The simulation would be more stable and accurate.
+    b)  The total energy of the system would gradually and artificially increase over time.
+    c)  The total energy of the system would gradually and artificially decrease over time.
+    d)  The result would be identical.